-22. Do Professional Photos Always Win? – Author and entrepreneur Carl Taylor wanted to test two variations of a landing page he created, inviting users to subscribe to his webinar.
+22. Do Professional Photos Always Win? – Author and entrepreneur Carl Taylor wanted to test two variations of a landing page that he created to invite users to subscribe to his webinar.

-Since the focus of the webinar was all about revenues and increasing cash flow, you’d think that a professional suit and tie would be appropriate, right?
+Since the focus of the webinar was all about revenue and increasing cash flow, you’d think that a professional suit and tie would be appropriate, right?

 His response rate jumped over 75%.
-Now, keep in mind before you rush off to grab your sweatshirt and jeans that this was for his particular audience, and the only way you’ll know for sure if it will help or harm your conversion optimization initiatives is if you test.
+Now, before you rush off to grab your sweatshirt and jeans to shoot a new pic, remember that this was for his particular audience.
+The only way that you’ll know for sure if it will help or harm your conversion optimization initiatives is if you test.

 24. Split Testing the Header – The items in your header may have been left to the designer’s decision.
 Things like: